 Alongside these high-tech treatments, integrating healthy lifestyle choices can also play a role in cancer care.
 For instance, a diet rich in fruits, vegetables, and whole grains can support overall health and may aid in the body's response to cancer treatment.
 Always consult with a healthcare provider for personalized dietary advice.

-Personalized medicine, empowered by PET scans, is transforming cancer treatment by ensuring that therapies are specifically designed to match the unique genetic and molecular profile of a patient's tumor.
+Personalized medicine, empowered by PET scans, is transforming cancer treatment by ensuring that therapies are specifically designed to match the unique genetic and molecular profile of a patient's tumour.
 This precision in diagnosis and treatment planning is a significant step forward in the fight against cancer, offering hope for improved outcomes and quality of life for patients.

 Remember, early detection and personalized treatment plans are crucial in the effective management of cancer.
 Consult with your healthcare provider to understand more about how personalized medicine and PET scans can benefit your specific situation.